-Assessor Role Line Manager Brings a view of the apprentice from the performance management process and working with them in the workplace through the apprenticeship Scores the Final Assessment separately of the other assessors Assesses against Pass and Distinction criteria Participates in consensus decision providerfinal assessmentprocessassessmentLiaising with Assessment B arrangementsEnsures consis associated witDuring final assessment• Brings a view through the ap assers all com the other asse • Assesses again Liaising with the 3rd party assessor appointed by the Assessment Bodies regarding the assessment process and arrangements for the Final Assessment Scores all components of the Final Assessment separately of the other assessors Assesses against Pass and Distinction criteria Assessor - appointed by Assessment Bodies Provides training in the assessment process (including use of tools and application to ensure consistency) for employer/training provider involved in end point assessment and interview • Chairs the final assessment process • Provides an independent view as they will not have had any prior involvement in the apprenticeship or with the apprentice or employer. • Brings added rigour & consistency to the assessment through their wider industry perspective, knowledge & experience • Confirms that the assessment requirements have been met • Ensures that the standards applied are consistent with those used across the sector • Scores all components of the Final Assessment independently of the other assessors • Assesses against Pass and Distinction criteria • Participates in consensus decision • Has final decision on award and grading
+Assessor Role Line Manager • management process and working with them in the workplace through the apprenticeship Scores the Final Assessment separately of the other assessors Assesses against Pass and Distinction criteria Training provider Prior to the final assessment Takes responsibility for organising and coordinating the process Liaising with the 3rd party assessor appointed by the Assessment Bodies regarding the assessment process and arrangements for the Final Assessment Ensures consistency through internal verification processes associated with gateway assessment.
+During the final assessment Brings a view of the apprentice from supporting them through the apprenticeship Scores all components of the Final Assessment separately of the other assessors Assesses against Pass and Distinction criteria Participates in consensus decision Assessor - appointed by Assessment Bodies Provides training in the assessment process (including use of tools and application to ensure consistency) for employer/training provider involved in end point assessment and interview Chairs the final assessment process Provides an independent view as they will not have had any prior involvement in the apprenticeship or with the apprentice or employer.
+Brings added rigour & consistency to the assessment through their wider industry perspective, knowledge & experience Confirms that the assessment requirements have been met Ensures that the standards applied are consistent with those used across the sector Scores all components of the Final Assessment independently of the other assessors Assesses against Pass and Distinction criteria Participates in consensus decision Has final decision on award and grading